 These courses value the particular skills and personal proposals that individual students bring to them, and the interests that they express shape the timetable and content of course units.

 Both MA and MFA students start by learning key vocabularies and skill sets within the Critical Contexts and Performing Practices units before moving into the individual laboratory work in the Developing Your Disciplines unit, while concurrently joining others in the MA community in the Performing Research unit.
-They then go on to produce the Brink Festival as part of the Laboratory of Performance Practices unit, whilst taking advantage of a further unit on Archiving Practices offered within Central’s MA Framework.
+They then go on to produce the Brink Festival as part of the Laboratory of Performance Practices double unit while benefiting from select professional development sessions.

 For MA students, the last term (July to September) is undertaken as a Sustained Independent Project (SIP), where students synthesise all the learning and development through a multi-modal output within a dissertation.

 MFA students return in October for their second year, provoked by their own work in the Brink Festival and with new work presented to them, they engage in an extended MFA Sustained Independent Project (SIP).
 This is a supervised multi-modal thesis, gaining expertise in the various dramaturgies, modes and models of Performance as Research through the lens of the methodologies developed in their first year and others examined as part of their MFA research second year.